ChahidAbderrazak/academic-website/content/project/AI-for-Medicine/index.md

 Our proposed AI models focuses on the following points:

-1. Using Digital Signal Processing (DSP) features
+1. Using Signal Processing (DSP) features
 2. Improving the raw data quality and reducing feature vector size
 3. Improving the classifier robustness or sensitivity to noise.
 4. In our different studies, we targeted the following aspects: